moon0326/Mintube/README.md

-# Mintube
+# Floatube

-Mintube is a minimalistic youtube viewer that just opens youtube video in a new frameless window.
+Floatube is a minimalistic youtube viewer that just opens youtube video in a new frameless window.

 There is no navigation or whatsoever.
 You need to use the following keyboard shortcuts.